tomnar/GlassPowerlevel/README.md

 GlassPowerlevel
 ===============

-This is an test app for Glass
+This is an test app for Glass!

 ===============